The Spoon Theory and Energy Budgeting for Neurodivergent Minds

 Conflict or emotional intensity

-Long periods of focus without breaks
+Long focus periods without breaks

 Decision-making

-Resting in silence or low-stimulation spaces
+Resting in low-stimulation spaces

-Moving your body gently (walk, stretch, rock)
+Moving your body gently through walking, stretching, or rocking

-Being with someone safe who “gets it”
+Time with someone safe who genuinely gets it

 Step Two: Plan with Your Energy, Not Just Your Time